-- Effective detangling sessions and the more you wash with water only, the less tangles you have.
+- Effective detangling sessions and the more you wash with water only, the fewer tangles you have.

 - With a balanced scalp and hair, your dry hair problems will melt away.

-- Since you will be giving up your 5,000 bottles and jars of hair cleansing stuff, your wallet is expected to thank you eventually.
+- Since you will be giving up your 5,000 bottles and jars of hair cleansing stuff, your wallet should thank you eventually.

 While I haven’t discovered any science backing these claims, the benefits above do sound interesting enough to give this a try.